seamplex/feenox/doc/compilation.md

 ./configure
 ```

 Without any particular options, `configure` will check if the mandatory [GNU Scientific Library](https://www.gnu.org/software/gsl/) is available (both its headers and run-time library).
 If it is not, then the option `--enable-download-gsl` can be used.
-This option will try to use `wget` (which should be installed) to download a source tarball, uncompress is, configure and compile it.
+This option will try to use `wget` (which should be installed) to download a source tarball, uncompress, configure and compile it.
 If these steps are successful, this GSL will be statically linked into the resulting FeenoX executable.
 If there is no internet connection, the `configure` script will say that the download failed.
-In that case, get the indicated tarball file manually , copy it into the current directory and re-run `./configure`.
+In that case, get the indicated tarball file manually, copy it into the current directory and re-run `./configure`.

 The script will also check for the availability of optional dependencies.
 At the end of the execution, a summary of what was found (or not) is printed in the standard output: